Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 as it existed on 2020.08.08

-I added additional Headings, and edited some of the descriptions that follow each setting.
+I added additional Headings, and edited some of the descriptions.

 ## Insert the contents into 'settings.json'